 However, it is always advisable to always be alert on the tricky Himalayan roads, splattered with hairpin bends and high ascends and sharp descend.
-Oncoming traffic can also be tricky to maneuve on the single lane roads.
+Oncoming traffic can also be tricky to maneuver on the single-lane roads.
 Also, a lot of the times you’ll be in awe of the Local Himachali drivers and their daring skills!

 Nearest Airport to Chitkul is Shimla (247 km).
 Bhuntar Airport near Manali is approximately 275 km from Chitkul.
 However, due to their small size, these airports have limited capacity and connectivity.
 Chandigarh Airport lies approximately 350 km from Chitkul.

 Hence, Chandigarh is the best place to start the journey to Chitkul is you are flying from any other part of India than Delhi or other Northern states.

 Shimla is the nearest Railway station to Chitkul and then you need to travel by road from Shimla to Chitkul.

 Chitkul is connected by local HRTC buses or public transport.
 One can easily catch an HRTC bus en route Chitkul from Shimla ISBT where buses would be available for either Reckong Peo or Sangla.
 The buses leave daily from Shimla for the two mentioned places.

 Of the two locations, Sangla is far more convenient for reaching Chitkul.
 Furthermore, one can catch a bus from Sangla to Chitkul, which runs daily.
 The last bus for return from Chitkul, if you’re planning a one-day trip from Sangla, is at 3:30 PM.